Olunowoade01/Security-group-overview/README.md

 # Network ACLs

->  I navigated to the VPC section, selected NACLs, and then proceeded to create a new NACL by providing a name and choosing the VPC I had previously created on AWS.
+>  Network ACL was created under the security option on the VPC page.
+NACLs is names *my-first-NACLs, and our VPC is attached to the netwrok ACL.

->   he next step is to navigate to the inbound and outbound rules to check if all traffic has been denied.
+>   the next step is to navigate to the inbound and outbound rules to check if all traffic has been denied.

-> After confirming that both the inbound and outbound rules are denying traffic, the next step is to make changes to them.
+> By default all traffic from all ports have been denied.
+This will be the same for the outnound and inbound rule.

-> i make changes on both inbound rule and outbound rule by selecting them one after the other annd add new rule, configure as *All traffic, source 0.0.0.0/0, Allow*.
+> i make changes on both inbound rule and outbound rule and add new rule, configure as All traffic, source 0.0.0.0/0, Allow

 image bellow show the result after

 ![NACLs](./img/7.%20cteate%20NACLs.png)

-> i processed to associate my NACLs with VPC in AWS
+> This NACL was also assocociated with the public subnet in the VPC.

 ![SUNNET-NACLs](./img/9.%20subnet%20associated.png)

-> After permitting all traffic in the inbound rule of the NACL, I still needed to allow all traffic in the outbound rule.
+> Although i have permitted all traffic in the inbound rule of our NACL, we still need to allow all traffic in the outbound rule.

 > This is because NACLs are stateless, they do not automatically allow return traffic.
 Hence we need to explicitly configure rules for both inbound and ourbound rule.